tfausak/bartleby/README.markdown

 # Bartleby

+⚠️ I stopped working on this tool and started using [Descript](https://www.descript.com) instead.

 This tool is meant to help edit the output of AWS Transcribe without losing any information.
 That means you can import a transcript file, make some edits, and get back a transcript file.
 The most common edits I want to support are editing